piyalidas10/Javascript-Interview-Questions-Mylists/README.md

 #####
 DevTools visibility ≠ insecurity

+**Why browsers allow DevTools access**
+Because: 1) DevTools is a privileged debugging interface 2) Otherwise debugging auth issues would be impossible 3) This does not weaken security
+Attackers: ❌ Cannot use DevTools ❌ Cannot run document.cookie on HttpOnly cookies

+> “document.cookie only returns cookies that are not marked HttpOnly.
+HttpOnly cookies are still visible in DevTools but are inaccessible to JavaScript, which is why they’re safe from XSS.”

 If an attacker can open your browser DevTools (Application → Cookies / LocalStorage) 👉 your security is already broken Because that means the attacker is running code in the user’s browser.
 At that point:
 Cookies, LocalStorage, Session memory, JS variables, Network calls are ALL compromised.
 > Security is not about hiding from the user.
 Security is about protecting against the attacker.